');

 About Meriden, KS

-Meriden is a small community in Kansas with a population of 798 residents.
-The median household income is $74,297 per year, which is above the national average.
-The median age in Meriden is 34.4 years.
+Meriden is a small community located in Kansas with a population of 798 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,297 per year, which is 1% below the national median of $75,149.
+The median age of 34.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Meriden, KS